-Third, you can press the Left button to bring up the focus mode menu and select either AF for autofocus or MF for manual focus.
+Second, you can press the Left button to bring up the focus mode menu and select either AF for autofocus or MF for manual focus.
 I discussed the general use of those settings in Chapter 2 and I will provide more details in Chapter 5.

-Fourth, you can press the Down button to call up the Drive Mode menu, which I mentioned briefly in Chapter 2.
-In Intelligent Auto mode, you can select burst shooting or the self-timer (but not exposure bracketing) from the Drive Mode menu.
+Third, you can press the Down button to call up the drive mode menu, which I mentioned briefly in Chapter 2.
+In Intelligent Auto mode, you can select any option on the drive mode menu, including burst shooting, 4K Photo, Post focus, and the self-timer.
 I will provide further information in Chapter 5.